control-center/serviced/web/ui/README.md

 Once the pre-requisite build tools are installed, all other components of the JS tool chain are downloaded by npm based on the definitions in [`serviced/web/ui/package.json`](./package.json).
 If you build with make, this download happens automatically.
 If you are not building with make, you will need to run the command `npm install` once to download the rest of the tool chain.

 **NOTE:** npm will cache everything it downloads in `serviced/web/ui/node_modules`.
-In the unlikely event, you encoutner a problem with incompatible tool versions, you may have to delete this directory and download a fresh set of dependencies by rerunning the make (or running `npm install` if you have installed npm on your local).
+In the unlikely event, you encounter a problem with incompatible tool versions, you may have to delete this directory and download a fresh set of dependencies by rerunning the make (or running `npm install` if you have installed npm on your local).

 ### Updating dev tool versions